 The Council carries out a rolling programme of revaluations that ensures that all property, highways, infrastructure assets, plant and equipment required to be measured at current value is re-valued at least every five years.
 Investment properties, surplus properties and assets held for sale are re-valued every year, as are all assets with a capital value of over £400,000.
-Revaluations for 2018/19 were carried out internally with the exception of Whitefriars, which was valued by NewRiver REIT plc, the Council's asset managers for Whitefriars, in the capacity of external valuers.
+Revaluations for 2019/20 were carried out internally with the exception of Whitefriars, which was valued by Knight Frank.

-Assets category Date of last valuation Basis of valuation Valuer Council dwellings March 2019 Α Peter Riley, FRICS Other land and buildings April 2018- March 2019 В Peter Riley, FRICS

-Surplus assets March 2019 С Peter Riley, FRICS Investment properties March 2019 С Peter Riley, FRICS Infrastructure assets March 2019 В Liam Wooltorton, IEng, MICE Assets held for sale March 2019 С Peter Riley, FRICS
+Assets category Date of last valuation Basis of valuation Valuer Council dwellings March 2019 A Peter Riley, FRICS Other land and buildings April 2018- March 2019 В Peter Riley, FRICS Surplus assets March 2019 С Peter Riley, FRICS Investment properties March 2019 С Peter Riley, FRICS Infrastructure assets March 2019 В Liam Wooltorton, IEng, MICE Assets held for sale March 2019 С Peter Riley, FRICS